Tuhinzman/awssaa/README.md

-# Three-Tier Application Infrastructure for AWS - Beginner's Guide
+# Three-Tier AWS Infrastructure with Terraform - Comprehensive Guide

-This project provides a complete three-tier infrastructure on AWS using Terraform.
-It's designed to be beginner-friendly while following AWS best practices.
+This project provides a production-ready Terraform configuration for deploying a complete three-tier architecture on AWS.
+This guide is designed for beginners to understand exactly what resources are created, their network configurations, and how they interact.

 ## Architecture Diagram (Text Format)